g-leech/argmin-gravitas/_posts/2019-04-13-waking-up-harris.markdown

 Even if I accept that mindfulness is a source of value, there's presumably still a tradeoff against clearer, quicker, more public sources: doing science or kindnesses or pleasures. <a href="https://www.uk.dhamma.org/courses/10-day-courses/">10 days spent in myself</a> is 10 days not learning, not exercising, not enjoying, not helping, not meeting, in solitary.
 (And even on the contemplative axis it competes with Stoicism, with yoga, with writing, with psychedelics.)

 It is sometimes claimed that it will increase my focus and so pay off in those narrow terms.
-But I'd surprising if the effect was strong enough to overcome the high time investment.
+But I'd be surprised if the effect was strong enough to overcome the high time investment.

 Some contemplatives freely admit that the cost is very high: some contemplatives are not just salesmen.
 I met someone who claimed to be capital-e-enlightened.
 (He was otherwise articulate and modest.)
 He said it took 6 years' work, at many hours a week.
 I asked him if he could say how valuable it is in other terms - 'What else has been as good?'
 He said: a decade of intense psychotherapy, or two philosophy degrees.